Minouneshan/DA-UT-Austin-2023/README.md

 # Data_analysis_2023
 ### Data Analysis 2023 class

-Data Analysis 2023 class
-This repository contains the assignments given during the Spring semester 2023 Data Analysis class at UT Austin.
+This repository contains the assignments given during the Spring Semester 2023 Data Analysis class at UT Austin.

 The assignments are as follows:
 <br>